Sarouk Carpet – The Persian Carpet with Flair

 What materials are used to knot Sarouk carpets?

 As with all Persian carpets, the choice of materials is crucial for the quality of the Sarouk.
 Therefore, only high-quality yarns are used.
 The warp and weft of contemporary, genuine Sarouk carpets usually consist of high grade cotton.
 The pile, on the other hand, is traditionally made of very beautiful, fine wool.

 The cities of Sarouk, Arak, Mahal, etc. are located in the northern heartland of Persia.
 Sarouk is synonymous with carpets from this area.
 The carpets are usually named after the exact place of origin, especially if quality and uniqueness of quality is to be stressed.

 Knot weaves range from medium fine to fine, i.e., from 120,000 up to 450,000 knots per square meter.
 The predominant pattern style is a floral design.
-A centerpiece, called medallion, adorns the inner field, and the border colors harmonize with the medallion’s color.
+A centerpiece, called medallion, adorns the inner field, and the border colours harmonize with the medallion’s colour.
 Sarouk carpets with repetitive patterns are also common.
 These kinds of carpets have gained importance in recent years.
-The color spectrum is versatilereds, blue, beige and salmon are typical colors.
+The colour spectrum is versatile reds, blue, beige and salmon are typical colours.